Person-Centered Planning (PCP)

 The Beach Center at the University of Kansas

-This page contains resources on Person-Centered Planning, most of which can be downloaded for immediate use, including an e-book on the experiences of a family that used GAP to facilitate an independent life for their son.
+This page contains resources on Person-Centered Planning, most of which can be downloaded for immediate use, including an e-book on the experiences of a family that used Group Action Planning (GAP) to facilitate an independent life for their son.

 Resources for Person-Centered Planning